mdfkprnv/data-analyst-pranav/README.md

     - Identifying and handling invalid values, such as null entries in the dataset.
     - Renaming column headers for consistency and clarity.
     - Modifying data types for columns as needed.
-    - Altering the schema, including the addition of new columns.
+    - Altering the schema, including adding new columns.
-    - Creating and publishing data cleaning recipes.
+    - Creating and publishing data-cleaning recipes.

 <kbd> <img src="https://github.com/user-attachments/assets/79760bfc-1eea-4858-9209-e6b07352cbfd" /> </kbd>